whwu17/notes/README.md

 - Diagram (PlantUML, Mermaid) support without [Jekyll Spaceship][jekyll-spaceship] gem.
 - Complex and flexible table support without [Jekyll Spaceship][jekyll-spaceship] gem.

-## Installation Limitation

-GitHub Pages runs in `safe` mode and only allows [a set of whitelisted plugins/themes](https://pages.github.com/versions/). **In other words, the third-party gems will not work normally**.

-To use the third-party gem in GitHub Pages without limitation:

-Here is a GitHub Action named [jekyll-deploy-action](https://github.com/jeffreytse/jekyll-deploy-action) for Jekyll site deployment conveniently.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.